Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 ## 9. Conclusion

-A hybrid SNN combining a backpropagation-trained slow pathway with a locally-trained (delta-rule) fast pathway and lightweight episodic replay reduces catastrophic forgetting on Split-MNIST from 0.9945 ± 0.0003 (baseline) to 0.5489 ± 0.1739 average forgetting across 5 random seeds — a substantial, mechanistically-understood, and statistically-supported improvement achieved through iterative debugging guided by isolated-pathway diagnostics.
-An ablation study confirms replay contributes positively to this result, while revealing that the learned gate does not yet clearly outperform a fixed combination weight — a specific, actionable direction for future work.
-An open trade-off between memory stability and new-task plasticity remains, consistent with findings across the continual learning literature, and is reflected in the higher variance observed for the hybrid model relative to the baseline.
+A hybrid SNN combining a backpropagation trained slow pathway with a locally trained delta rule fast pathway and lightweight episodic replay reduced catastrophic forgetting on Split MNIST from 0.9945 ± 0.0003 to 0.5489 ± 0.1739 across five random seeds.
+This improvement was achieved through iterative model refinement guided by isolated pathway diagnostics.
+The ablation study showed that replay contributed to the performance improvement while the learned gate did not provide a clear advantage over a fixed combination weight.
+The results also revealed a trade off between memory stability and learning new tasks.
+This limitation is reflected in the higher variance of the hybrid model and provides a clear direction for future work.